XTrust-lab/api-doc/_index_overview/overview.md

 content:
 content_markdown: >-

-  Welcome to XTRUST API documentation.
-XTRUST provides REST and Websocket APIs to suit your trading needs.
+  Welcome to XTrust API documentation.
+XTrust provides REST and Websocket APIs to suit your trading needs.

 ---